Screen legend Streep takes on Trump at Golden Globes

 “It was that moment when the person asking to sit in the most respected seat in our country imitated a disabled reporter—someone he outranked in privilege, power, and the capacity to fight back.
 It kind of broke my heart when I saw it,” she said.

 “I still can’t get it out of my head because it wasn’t in a movie.
 It was real life.
-And this instinct to humiliate, when it’s modelled by someone in the public platform, by someone powerful, it filters down into everybody’s life, because it kind of gives permission for other people to do the same thing.
+And this instinct to humiliate, when it’s modeled by someone in the public platform, by someone powerful, it filters down into everybody’s life, because it kind of gives permission for other people to do the same thing.”

 ‘Hold power to account’